-Meridian offers its programs in two formats: the Monthly learning format and the Blended learning format.
+Meridian offers its programs in two formats: onsite and online.
 These two learning formats support the transformative learning intent of the curriculum while providing adult learners, who have significant commitments to family and/or employment, the opportunity to complete their coursework within a reasonable time frame.

 Learning together within a cohort model in both formats offers students: